-62b.
-Admit that the jurisdiction that Honorable Justice Harlan above was referring to where "legislative absolutism" would or could reign was in areas subject to the legislative jurisdiction of the U.S. government, which includes the District of Columbia, federal enclaves within the states, and U.S. territories and possessions.

-62c.
-Admit that the Internal Revenue Manual says the following, in section 4.10.7.2.9.8 (05-14-1999):
+- 43. The jurisdiction that Honorable Justice Harlan above was referring to where "legislative absolutism" would or could reign was in areas subject to the legislative jurisdiction of the U.S. government, which includes the District of Columbia, federal enclaves within the states, and U.S. territories and possessions. - 44.
+The Internal Revenue Manual says the following, in Section 4.10.7.2.9.8 (05-14-1999):